drew-chidi/drew-chidi/README.md

 - 👋 Hi, I’m Andrew
 - 👀 I’m interested in web development, cloud computing and alternative energy.
-- 🌱 I’m currently learning front end development using React
+- 🌱 I’m currently learning front-end mobile and web development using ReactJS and ReactNative.
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me https://twitter.com/first_name_gr8